 19.6 Non-applicability of compensation scheme to the use of Services: We treat the handling of your funds very seriously and we are subject to strict regulatory obligations in keeping them safe.
 As we are not obligated by law to be part of any government compensation scheme, no compensation would be made available under such a scheme if in the unlikely event we were unable to meet our liabilities.

 19.7 The meaning of certain words and phrases not defined elsewhere:

 a.
-“Business Day” means a day (other than a Saturday or Sunday) on which banks in the U.K. are open for business (other than for the sole purpose of 24-hour electronic banking).
+“Business Day” means a day (other than a Saturday or Sunday) on which banks in Ireland are open for business (other than for the sole purpose of 24-hour electronic banking).

 b.
 Extended meaning of the words: “Remitly”, “we”, “us” and “our”.
 When we use these words we also mean that they include people that work at Remitly (such as our employees and directors) as well our “successors” and “assignees”.
 “Successor” is a legal term which means someone that may replace us.
 “Assignees” is another legal term which means another person that has received the benefit of something we have transferred to them (for example, an ‘assignee’ could be someone we may transfer the benefit of the rights we have under this Agreement).

 c.
 “Writing” includes emails.
 When we use the words “writing” or “written” in this Agreement, this includes emails.

 19.8 Our use of headings.
 We use headings and descriptions to highlight what we mean in the sections which follow but they are only provided by convenience and don’t form part of our legal agreement.